udemyDevops/github-actions/quickstart/readme.md

     ````

-    > **Note:** If any issues due to hyphen in the repo name (github-actions) then create another repo without any space or other characters (eg: githubactions) and create a key with the same name if required.
+    > **Note:** The same name given for HOST in the config file should be added in the ssh url of the repo while cloning it

     - save it
     ```